 To achieve these goals, a typical camera lens is the combination of various optical elements (individual glass or plastic lenses) which correct for all the unwanted effects.
 All these elements are hidden inside the lens barrel, so except for some rather general descriptions provided by the manufacturer such as

 10 elements in 7 groups, including 1 aspherical and 1 floating element

 we usually do not know much about its internal design.
 It thus seems somewhat questionable to calculate properties such as magnification or depth of field in which we are interested here without proper knowledge of any details.

-However, as can easily be verified, a photographic lens still behaves similar to a single thin lens, collecting incoming parallel light rays (e.g. from the sun) in one single focal point.
-Thus, we make the simplifying basic assumption that a photographic lens can be modeled as a single thin lens, which is described by the well-known lens equation.
+However, as can easily be verified, a camera lens still behaves similar to a single thin lens, collecting incoming parallel light rays (e.g. from the sun) in one single focal point.
+Thus, we make the simplifying basic assumption that a camera lens can be modeled as a single thin lens, which is described by the well-known lens equation.
 We shall later see how accurate this assumption really is.